Alkane/Alkene/Bromine Water clean up

-In the experiment that you describe, bromine water is used to test whether an organic compound is unsaturated1; it is used to distinguish between alkanes and alkenes such as cyclohexane and cyclohexene, and hexane and hexene.
-As bromine water and many of the alkanes and alkenes used for this type of demonstration are hazardous, it is recommended that micro-techniques be used to minimise the amount of chemical waste that is produced.
+In the experiment that you describe, bromine water or acidified potassium permanganate is used to test whether an organic compound is unsaturated1; it is used to distinguish between alkanes and alkenes such as cyclohexane and cyclohexene, and hexane and hexene.

 Hazards of the chemicals used

 Bromine water (5%v/v) is a highly reactive, toxic and corrosive solution.
-It is also an aquatic toxin.
-Exposure of the eyes, skin and respiratory tract may lead to severe irritation and burns1,2,3.
+It is also toxic to aquatic flora and fauna.
+Exposure of the eyes, skin and respiratory tract may lead to severe irritation and burns therefore this must be used in a fume cupboard and appropriate PPE be worn when handling bromine water.1,2,3

-Alkanes and alkenes such as cyclohexane and cyclohexene, are highly flammable in both liquid and vapour phases, cause skin, eye and respiratory tract irritation, may be fatal if swallowed, and are very toxic to aquatic life4,5, 6,7.
-Some alkanes can cause drowsiness or dizziness.
+Alkanes and alkenes such as cyclohexane and cyclohexene, are highly flammable in both liquid and vapour phases so care must be taken to ensure no sources of ignition are nearby.
+Alkanes and alkenes cause skin, eye and respiratory tract irritation, may be fatal if swallowed, and are very toxic to aquatic life4,5,6,7 and can cause drowsiness or dizziness.

 All of these chemicals should be handled in an operating fume cupboard.